venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/configure-dynamic-ports-in-the-oracle-database-adapter.md

 manager: "anneta"
 ---
 # Configure dynamic ports in the Oracle Database Adapter
-In [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)], you can configure dynamic ports for a [!INCLUDE[wcfadapter_short](../../includes/wcfadapter-short-md.md)].
-Because the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] is a WCF-based adapter, you can dynamically configure a port for the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] by using message context properties.
+In [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)], you can configure dynamic ports for a [!INCLUDE [wcfadapter_short](../../includes/wcfadapter-short-md.md)].
+Because the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] is a WCF-based adapter, you can dynamically configure a port for the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] by using message context properties.

- For the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)], the URI, action, and binding may be determined from a property on an incoming message, and then specified in the **Expression** shape, as shown in the following example:
+ For the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)], the URI, action, and binding may be determined from a property on an incoming message, and then specified in the <strong>Expression</strong> shape, as shown in the following example:

 ```
 Request2=Request1;